jaredboice/daniel-san/README.md

 -   `type: 'DISPLAY_TIME_EVENTS'` _(display events with the optional attribute timeStart: '09:30pm')_
 -   `type: 'DISPLAY_ROUTINE_EVENTS'` _(display events that contain 'ROUTINE' somewhere in the string of the type field)_
 -   `type: 'DISPLAY_REMINDER_EVENTS'` _(display events that contain 'REMINDER' somewhere in the string of the type field)_
 -   `type: 'DISPLAY_RULES_TO_RETIRE'` _(displays obsolete rules to retire - but only works on your original danielSan object.
-It does not work if you pass it the danielSan object that is returned by findBalance after proecessing - since findBalance retires rules [with obsolete dateEnd dates] automatically during the projection phase)_
+It does not work if you pass it the danielSan object that is returned by findBalance after proecessing - since findBalance retires rules [with obsolete effectiveDateEnd dates] automatically during the projection phase)_

 **Terminal Mode Options**